prjseal/Hangfire-Import-Proof-Of-Concept/README.md

 # Hangfire-Import-Proof-Of-Concept

-This is a proof of concept project to learn how to do imports using hangfire jobs.
+This is a proof of concept project for me to learn and share how to do imports using hangfire jobs.

 ## What technology is installed